CZ-NIC/knot/doc/configuration.rst

 Automatic key management
 ------------------------

-For use automatic key management, a signing policy has to be defined in the first place.
-This policy specifies how a zone is signed (i.e. signing algorithm, key size, signature lifetime, and key lifetime, etc.).
+For automatic key management, a signing policy has to be defined in the first place.
+This policy specifies how a zone is signed (i.e. signing algorithm, key size, signature lifetime, key lifetime, etc.).

 To create a new policy named *default_rsa* using *RSA-SHA-256* algorithm for signing keys, 1024-bit long ZSK, and 2048-bit long KSK, run::